stakpak/zed-stakpak-agent-server/README.md

 # Stakpak Agent for Zed

-Enterprise-grade DevOps agent with security features and infrastructure code generation capabilities.
+Open-source DevOps agent in Rust with enterprise-grade security.

 ## Features